shift31/hostbase/README.md

 ## Overview

 Hostbase is a systems and network administration tool for keeping track of hosts, subnets, and IP addresses.
 It is designed to support private or public cloud operations of any size.
 If you have a few dozen (or even thousands) of servers across multiple environments and data centers, Hostbase can provide the foundation of a service-oriented architecture for tracking the lifecycle of servers and networks.
 Instead of storing duplicate server information across your continuous integration server, deployment tools, and provisioning system, Hostbase can provide a single, centralized interface for retrieving this information dynamically.
 This is especially useful in environments where scaling horizontally is commonplace.
-Even if you don't have so many servers, it's nice to be able to keep track of everything in one place.

 ### Technology